 Payment deferrals available for eligible loans

-If the pandemic has impacted your financial situation, you might be able to defer your Dupaco loan payments for up to two months.
+If the pandemic has impacted your financial situation, you might be able to defer your Dupaco loan payments.
 This temporary measure is subject to qualification and will be handled on a case-by-case basis.

 Eligible loans include: